Medicare does not pay for oral care, including dental implants.

 Medicaid Eligible

-Some Medicare seniors might have dental insurance for implants if they are also eligible for Medicaid.
+Some Medicare seniors might have dental insurance for implants if eligible for Medicaid at the same time.
 Low-income beneficiaries with limited resources may qualify for both programs.

 Medicare Advantage